 Because: They are crazy cheap!
 And they are crazy small!
 And they are crazy efficient!

 They will of course be producing a lot of high frequency noise, but who says you must not filter it clean?

 Of course you must!
 And let me show you how:

 You could also use higher output voltage supplies, i.e. 36V or 48V per rail.

-By doing so, you will get more output power from the amplifiers, but again you need to adjust the current limiting resistor values (if the supplies are not current limited themselves), and the 15kohm shutdown control resistors in the supply circuit to 22kohm for 36V supply and to 33kohm for 48V supply.
+By doing so, you will get more output power from the amplifier, but you need to adjust the current limiting resistor values (if the supplies are not current limited themselves), and the 15kohm shutdown control resistors in the supply circuit to 22kohm for 36V supply and to 33kohm for 48V supply.
 And definitely adjust the bias resistor values in the amplifier circuit and the amplifier gain!

 The values for your current limiting resistors depends on the current your supplies are capable of feeding, and on the amplifier bias you are aiming to.
 Their value may be anywhere between say 0 and 6.8ohm.